September 7, 2003

-Pleasant temperatures and perfect trail conditions made for a seriously
+Pleasant temperatures and perfect trail conditions made for a

-run in reverse, meaning we were riding downstream
+last year was run in reverse, meaning we were riding downstream

 instead of fighting the current.
 The rains during the week had filled

-the creek with fresh, flowing water that was just a bit too deep for comfort in a couple of spots.
-Like the
+the creek with fresh, flowing water that was just a bit too deep for

-stones and boulders.
+slick rock ledges or jagged-edged stones and boulders.
 I walked this

 section prior to the practice lap and saw no good way to get through

 beaten as it was a main line with some of the bigger rocks pushed to

 either side.
 The pit area was adjacent to the first half of the creek

 section, providing what was sure to be an entertaining afternoon for

 The rest of the course was a good mix between fast ATV and new